The Lares Trek: Where Andean Culture Meets Untouched Mountain Landscapes

 • Peaceful valley with natural hot springs (perfect pre-hike soak).

-• Meet locals, see how they live, drink coca tea like a pro.
+• Meet locals, see how they live, and drink coca tea like a pro.

 B. QUECHUA VILLAGES (REAL DEAL CULTURE)